NokNokMLS/BigDoorWyamBlog/input/posts/2021-11-18-which-polish-city-offers-best-property-value.md

 ---
-Title: Which Polish City offers best property value?
+Title: Which Polish City offers most affordable property value?
 Author: Team BigDoor24.pl
 Lead: How many sqm can the average salary buy in each main city and what does the data mean?